ikostan/Build_Backend_REST_API_with_Python_and_Django/README.md

 The advanced course on how to Build a Backend REST API using Python, Django (2.0), Django REST Framework (3.9), Docker, Travis CI, Postgres and Test Driven Development!

+The original course content was created by [Mark Winterbottom](https://linkedin.com/in/markwinterbottom/).

 ### The main goal is to built a fully functioning REST API that can handle:

 - User authentication